-- > People-oriented
+- → People-oriented.

-- > Independent of course requirements
+- → Independent of course requirements.

-- > Volunteer work, not part of a paid job
+- → Volunteer work, not part of a paid job.

-Students must record their volunteer activities on the Community Service Summary and hand it in to the Education Department.
-It will be kept in the student's education file, and the information will be entered into the Education Information System.
-You may include all hours completed during the summer prior to entering Waldorf University.
+Students will need to record their volunteer activities on the Community Service Summary form and submit their completed forms to a member of the Education Department.
+The Community Service Summary form is available in the wall organizer by the Education Suite and on the Education Department's webpage.
+All Community Service forms will be kept in the student's education file, and the information will be entered into the Education Information System.
+Students may include any hours completed during the summer prior to entering Waldorf University.